stellarscripts/stellar_firma_transcripts/_posts/2019-07-26-stellarfirma-s1bloopers.md

 #### BEN

 Yeah, exactly.
-I was just-- I was... digging for something that wasn't gonna--
+I was just-- I was... digging for something that wasn't gonna...

 #### TIM